On BJP foundation day eve, PM Modi asks MPs to dedicate themselves to 'seva'

 Joshi said BJP members should highlight the COVID-19 vaccination programme on April 12.
 Modi asked the MPs to visit schools to motivate students to take the jab.

-The prime minister also asked parliamentarians to work to clean up and revive ponds in their areas during the ongoing 'azadi ka amrit mahotsav' to celebrate 75 years of India's independence.
-PTI KR JTR DV KR SK SK
+The prime minister also asked parliamentarians to work to clean up and revive ponds in their areas during the ongoing 'azadi ka amrit mahotsav'.